 - Assess immediate needs and provide an orientation to the facility and/or neighborhood as applicable.

 - Work with other designated staff to implement a program of life skills through group workshops, individualized programs and support groups as needed to assist the family with self-sufficiency.
-Ensure client attendance at all identified workshops, programs, and support groups.

 - Conduct unit inspections each month as assigned.